Tom Fletcher (Home and Away): Development

+Oakley's departure from Home and Away was announced in April 1989.
+David Brown of TV Week reported that Oakley had decided not to renew his contract and would film his final scenes in June.
+Brown said Oakley had quit the serial for personal reasons and would return to live in Melbourne, after spending 18 months filming in Sydney.
+He was the third major cast member to leave the show that year.
+A spokesperson for the Seven Network initially said the character of Tom would be recast, however, producers later decided to kill-off the character.

-Oakley quit the serial in early 1990 and his character was killed-off.
-His departure was teased in the 21 April 1990 issue of TV Week, with David Brown reporting that an original cast member would be "pensioned off for good."
-Brown confirmed that a car carrying some of the show's most popular character crashes and someone would end up dead.
+Tom's death was teased in the 21 April 1990 issue of TV Week, with Brown reporting that an original cast member would be "pensioned off for good."
+Brown confirmed that a car carrying some of the show's most popular characters would crash, and someone would end up dead.
 Seven Network tried to keep the identity of the character a secret in the run up to the episode airing in order to build up the "shock element".
 Brown confirmed that the accident would "rock Summer Bay", while the Fletcher household would be impacted the most.
 In the run up to the accident, Pippa and Tom settle into "a new 'idyllic and stable' relationship."
-They decide to have a romantic dinner out and with Pippa getting ready, Tom leaves to coach the touch football team.
+They decide to have a romantic dinner out and while Pippa gets ready, Tom leaves to coach the touch football team.
 On the way home, with Steven Matheson (Adam Willits), Bobby Simpson (Nicolle Dickson), and Sophie Simpson (Rebekah Elmaloglou), Tom suddenly slumps over the wheel and the vehicle crashes into an embankment.
 Tom's departure aired on 30 April 1990.

+Oakley reprised the role in February 2008.
+He confirmed that Tom's return was connected to Sally Fletcher (Kate Ritchie), and that Tom would provide her with help and guidance in a time of real need.
+He commented: "I literally can't explain how he comes to be there.
+He's just there."
+Ritchie said that there are times when people need guidance from their parents and that is the point of Tom coming back into Sally's life.
+She also said that Tom forces Sally to make a very difficult choice.
+Oakley added: "He's in a position to say to her, 'Well, if this happens then this is what will happen to you.'
+Everything stops and she suddenly gets these options."